-The book The Good Shufu: Finding Love, Self, & Home on the Far Side of the World is a true story of multicultural love, marriage, and mixups.
-It was published by Penguin Random House’s Putnam imprint in June, 2015, and has been named a Summer ’15 Barnes & Noble Discover Great New Writers Selection.
+The book The Good Shufu: Finding Love, Self, & Home on the Far Side of the World is a true story of cross-cultural and multilingual love, marriage, and mixups.
+Published by Penguin Random House’s Putnam imprint in 2015, the book has been named a Barnes & Noble Discover Great New Writers Selection, a National Geographic “great new read,” and one of Pop Sugar’s best books of 2015.

 It’s a true story about finding love, hope, and home in the places we always swore we’d never go, and about what we both gain and lose when we surrender our plans, goals, and even homes for that age-old cliche, love.
 Rather than an ordinary travel memoir, this is a book about building a real life in a language you don’t speak and a land you can barely navigate, and yet somehow finding a truer sense of home and meaning than ever before.